 Stock status.
 No assessment has been undertaken by the IOTC WPEB for marine turtles due to the lack of data being submitted by CPCs.
 However, the current International Union for Conservation of Nature (IUCN) threat status for each of the marine turtle species reported as caught in IOTC fisheries to date is provided in Table 1.
 It is important to note that a number of international global environmental accords (e.g., Convention on Migratory Species (CMS), Convention on Biological Diversity (CBD), as well as numerous fisheries agreements obligate States to provide protection for these species.
-In particular, there are now 35 Signatories to the Memorandum of Understanding on the Conservation and Management of Marine Turtles and their Habitats of the Indian Ocean and South-East Asia (IOSEA MoU).
-Of the 35 Signatories to the IOSEA MoU, 25 are also members of the IOTC.
-While the status of marine turtles is affected by a range of factors such as degradation of marine turtle natural habitats and targeted harvesting of eggs and turtles, the level of mortality of marine turtles due to capture by gillnets is likely to be substantial as shown by the Ecological Risk Assessment (ERA) presented in 2018 (Williams et al., 2018).
+In particular, there are now 35 Signatories to the Memorandum of Understanding on the Conservation and Management of Marine Turtles and their Habitats of the Indian Ocean and South-East Asia (IOSEA MOU).
+Of the 35 Signatories to the IOSEA MOU, 25 are also members of the IOTC.
+While the status of marine turtles is affected by a range of factors such as degradation of marine turtles due to capture by gillnets is likely to be substantial as shown by the Ecological Risk Assessment (ERA) presented in 2018 (Williams et al., 2018).
 Stock assessments of all species of marine turtles in the Indian Ocean are limited due to data insufficiencies as well as limited data quality (Wallace et al., 2011).
 Bycatch and mortality from gillnet fisheries have greater population-level impacts on marine turtles relative to other gear types, such as longline, purse seine and trawl fisheries in the Indian Ocean (Wallace et al., 2013).
 Population levels of impacts of leatherback turtles caught in longline gear in the Southwest Indian Ocean were also identified as a conservation priority.

-1 IUCN, 2020.
+&lt;sup>1 IUCN, 2020.
 The process of the threat assessment from IUCN is independent from the IOTC and is presented for information purpose only

 Outlook.
 Resolution 12/04 On the conservation of marine turtles includes an annual evaluation requirement (para.
 17) by the Scientific Committee (SC).
 However, given the lack of reporting of marine turtle interactions by CPCs to date, such an evaluation cannot be undertaken.
 Unless IOTC CPCs become compliant with the data collection and reporting requirements for marine turtles, the WPEB and the SC will continue to be unable to address this issue.
-So far, reporting of sea turtle interactions are not described at the species level.
-It is recommended that CPCs now declare interactions indicating the sea turtle species.
+So far, reporting of sea turtle interactions indicating the sea turtle species.
 Guides for species identification are available at http://iotc.org/science/species-identification-cards.
 Notwithstanding this, it is acknowledged that the impact on marine turtle populations from fishing for tuna and tuna-like species will increase as fishing pressure increases, and that the status of the marine turtle populations will continue to worsen due to other factors such as an increase in fishing pressure from other fisheries or anthropological or climatic impacts.